Vibe Coding for PMs

 What "Initializing" Actually Does

-• Next.js Setup: Downloads a framework that handles "plumbing" (routing, performance, server logic) so you don't build it from scratch.
+• Next.js Setup: Claude downloads a framework that handles the "plumbing" of your app (routing, performance, server logic) so you don't have to build it from scratch.

-• Tailwind CSS: Installs a styling engine that lets you design by describing elements ("make this button rounded and blue") rather than writing CSS.
+• Tailwind CSS: Installs a styling engine that lets you design by "describing" elements (e.g., "make this button rounded and blue") rather than writing complex style sheets.

 • CLAUDE.md: A special file where Claude stores "memory" about your project goals and rules.